gwlee1991/block_puzzle/readme.md

 ### Wireframes

-This app will consist of a game board, game controls such as 'Demo' which will pop up a modal, 'reset stage', 'next stage'(when cleared), and 'view solution', and links to my Github and LinkedIn.
+This app will consist of a game board, game controls such as 'Demo' which will pop up a modal, 'reset', templates, and 'view solution', and links to my Github and LinkedIn.

 ![wireframes](images/wireframe.png)